Abimzy-gold/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 TASK 11 - Great leaders are willing to sacrifice the numbers to save the people.
 Poor leaders sacrifice the people to save the numbers
 Write a function that convert a string to an integer.
 Prototype: int _atoi(char *s);
+TASK 11- Create a program that generates random valid passwords for the program 101-crackme.